 Subsequently, such classification will determine the conformity assessment route as described in the GHTF document on Principles of Conformity Assessment for In Vitro Diagnostic (IVD) Medical Devices.

 2.3 Scope

 This document applies to all products that fall within the definition of an IVD medical device.
-An IVD medical device is defined as a device which, whether used alone or in combination, is intended by the manufacturer for the in-vitro examination of specimens derived from the human body solely or principally to provide information for diagnostic, monitoring or compatibility purposes.
-This includes reagents, calibrators, control materials, specimen receptacles, software, and related instruments or apparatus or other articles.
-Note: International reference materials (e.g. WHO) and materials used for external quality assessment schemes are excluded.
+NOTE: International reference materials (e.g. WHO) and materials used for external quality assessment schemes are excluded.

 3.0 References